Strong housebuilders spur Britain's FTSE to 3-week high

 By Tricia Wright

-LONDON, Aug 19 (Reuters) - Britain’s top share index climbed to its highest closing level in three weeks on Tuesday, bolstered by housebuilding stocks after robust results from Persimmon.
+LONDON, Aug 19 (Reuters) - Britain’s top share index climbed to its highest level in nearly three weeks on Tuesday, bolstered by housebuilding stocks after robust results from Persimmon .

 A day after Bovis Homes unveiled a big jump in profits and upbeat dividend news, builder Persimmon delivered a 57 percent rise in pretax profit.
 It sold 6,408 new homes in the six months to end-June and said it was trading ahead of last year in the traditionally slower summer period.